SeekyCt/evt-disassembler/README.md

 # Evt Script Disassembler
-A disassembler for binary evt scripts in a Super Paper Mario RAM dump (can support TTYD with minor edits)
+A disassembler for binary evt scripts in a Super Paper Mario RAM dump

 For most people this doesn't really offer any advantages over ttydasm, I mostly just made this for fun and also to make certain things easier to automate for myself